djalbat/inference/README.md

   this.unsubscribe();
 }
 ```
-Now the `updateHandler()` method will only be invoked if the update has a 'page' or 'error' property and can be written accordingly:
+Now the `updateHandler()` method will only be invoked if an update has a 'page' or 'error' property and can therefore be written accordingly:

 ```js
 function updateHandler(update) {